cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 Note that this error looks visually similar to Issue 2, but its cause is fundamentally different.
 In Issue 2 the red arc indicated a missing declared type on an attribute.
-Here, the arc represents a **true association** between two classes — `Measurement` and `PowerSystemResource` — and `PowerSystemResource` is already included in the profile, as confirmed by its presence in the **Outline** panel's alphabetical list of currently profiled classes.
+Here, it is representing the **association** between two classes — `Measurement` and `PowerSystemResource` — and that the `PowerSystemResource` class is already included in the profile, as confirmed by its presence in the **Outline** panel's alphabetical list of currently profiled classes.
 Because `PowerSystemResource` is profiled, it appears in the diagram in grey — the convention used for abstract classes — rather than pink/red, which would